Limitations and Improvements of the Intelligent Driver Model (IDM): Improvements for the IDM

 In this section, we present several improvements of the IDM to fix the problems illustrated in \Cref{sec:counterexamples} for general initial datum.
 Before doing this, however, we present some other numerics on how the classical IDM behaves for specific data.
-This will serve as a comparison to the proposed improvements later: \begin{example}[Some additional numerical results for the classical IDM] All examples -- except those who are physically unreasonable (compare \Cref{subsec:projection_nonnegative_bounded_acceleration}) -- will be tested on three different scenarios: \begin{enumerate}[leftmargin=15pt] \item As the set of parameters where one can observe a negative velocity of the follower in the original IDM -- see \cref{ex:negative_velocity} and \cref{fig:example_negative_speed_1}. \item As the set of parameters where one can observe that the velocity of the follower diverges to \(-\infty\) in finite time in the original IDM -- see \cref{ex:negative_velocity_blowup} and \cref{fig:speed_minus_infty}. \item A heavy stop and go wave traffic situation with the leader's acceleration satisfying \(u_{\text{lead}}\equiv a\cdot\mathds{1}_{\{t\in[0,T]:\ \sin(t/4)\geq 0.8\}} - a\cdot\mathds{1}_{\{t\in[0,T]:\ \sin(t/4)\leq -0.8\}}\),\ \(a=0.73,\ b=1.67,\ v_{\text{free}}=\frac{120}{36},\ \tau=1.6,\ l=4,\ s_{0}=2,\ d=4\) illustrated in \cref{fig:acc_leader}. \end{enumerate}
+This will serve as a comparison to the proposed improvements later: \begin{example}[Some additional numerical results for the classical IDM] All examples -- except those which are physically unreasonable (compare \Cref{subsec:projection_nonnegative_bounded_acceleration}) -- will be tested on three different scenarios: \begin{enumerate}[leftmargin=15pt] \item As the set of parameters where one can observe a negative velocity of the follower in the original IDM -- see \cref{ex:negative_velocity} and \cref{fig:example_negative_speed_1}. \item As the set of parameters where one can observe that the velocity of the follower diverges to \(-\infty\) in finite time in the original IDM -- see \cref{ex:negative_velocity_blowup} and \cref{fig:speed_minus_infty}. \item A heavy stop and go wave traffic situation with the leader's acceleration satisfying \(u_{\text{lead}}\equiv a\cdot\mathds{1}_{\{t\in[0,T]:\ \sin(t/4)\geq 0.8\}} - a\cdot\mathds{1}_{\{t\in[0,T]:\ \sin(t/4)\leq -0.8\}}\),\ \(a=0.73,\ b=1.67,\ v_{\text{free}}=\frac{120}{36},\ \tau=1.6,\ l=4,\ s_{0}=2,\ d=4\) illustrated in \cref{fig:acc_leader}.
+The results for the original IDM are then illustrated in \cref{fig:original_IDM_stop_and_go} and can serve as comparison. \end{enumerate}

 \end{example}